KatTiel/stroke_binary_classification_CNN/README.md

 To avoid overfitting of the model, the following aspects were added:

 ### Dropout
 Randomly selected neurons are dropped out or ignored with a certain probability.
-This encourages generalization as the network does not rely too heabily on individual neurons.
+This encourages generalization as the network does not rely too heavily on individual neurons.

 ### Early Stopping
 During training, the model's performance on the validation set is monitored.
 The training is stopped and the weights are restored when the performance on the validation set diminishes.
 This prevents the model from learning noise in the training data (5).